 The University of Houston has adopted a parking and traffic program to create an orderly traffic flow and equitable parking conditions on campus.
 Your personal safety, the recognition of others’ needs, campus appearance, and applicable laws were prime considerations in the formulation of these regulations.
 This program is administered by Parking and Transportation Services (PTS), 4224 Elgin St., Building E, Houston, TX 77204 (832-842-1097), and enforced by its Parking Enforcement Division (713-743-5849).

 To park on the University of Houston campus, you must display a valid UH parking permit unless parked in a paid visitor parking area (parking meters, designated visitor lots, or visitor areas of university parking garages).
 Purchasing a permit does not guarantee a parking place but allows you to park if space is available.

 The permit is only transferable between vehicles and NOT between individuals.
-The registered permit holder is responsible for any issued parking citations.
+The registered driver and/or permit holder is responsible for any issued parking citations.
 In the event the vehicle is not registered with PTS, Motor Vehicle Records from TXDOT will be used to determine responsibility.

 All vehicles parked on campus must be in operable condition, currently registered with the Texas Department of Public Safety or other valid state issuing agency, and display proof of current registration.

 Park only where your permit allows.
-Do not park in areas that are not for your use or have a restricted status.
 Examples of restricted areas are: fire and no parking zones, the grass, sidewalks, along curbs not designated for parking, any unmarked spot, parking meters or any place that would disrupt pedestrian or vehicular traffic.

 Certain low-lying areas of the campus, especially areas abutting Entrance 6 and Entrance 16, are prone to flooding in heavy rains.
 The University of Houston is not responsible for any damage or loss of motor vehicles or personal property contained in any motor vehicle on campus.
 Vehicle operators are responsible for familiarizing themselves with current parking rules and regulations.